 In the past, Nillumbik has pioneered programs such as FOGO, which made us one of the first councils to allow residents to put food and garden waste in the same bin.
 We have always taken recycling seriously and residents have benefited from a large recycling bin and weekly green waste collection, which is vital for landowners with large properties and lots of green waste to dispose of.

-Last year, we saw the recycling crisis, which meant all of our recycling ended up going to landfill.
+In 2019, we saw the recycling crisis, which meant all of our recycling ended up going to landfill.
 I was very pleased to see Nillumbik Council’s strong action on this issue.
 In Nillumbik, we were well-informed and we only went a few weeks without proper recycling.

 Council took strong action on the recycling crisis in Nillumbik but now it is time to make sure it never happens again.